 In response to the formal notice, your center must submit a Corrective Action Plan (CAP) with the following information:

-Your sponsor reviews your corrective action plan to ensure it fully and permanently resolves the issues.
-If it does, then your serious deficiency may be deferred so you can continue participating in the CACFP.
+Your sponsor/state agency will review your CAP to determine whether it fully and permanently resolves the problem.
+If it does, the SD can be deferred (meaning you can continue participating as long as you stay compliant).

 If your corrective action plan fails to permanently correct the problems, your sponsor issues you a Notice of Proposed Termination and Disqualification.